Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 200K

 Pick MiMo-V2.5 if you want the stronger benchmark profile.
-MiniMax M2.7 only becomes the better choice if you want the cheaper token bill or you would rather avoid the extra latency and token burn of a reasoning model.
+MiniMax M2.7 only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.

 MiMo-V2.5's sharpest advantage is in agentic, where it averages 65.8 against 57.
 The single biggest benchmark swing on the page is Terminal-Bench 2.0, 65.8% to 57%.